BIDS/repro-case-studies/case-studies/slaybaugh.md

 * customers

 ##### Workflow narrative

+The starting point of a new project (blue boxes) is the development of an algorithm.
+This comes from a combination of reviewing literature, discussion with colleagues, familiarity with challenges in the field, etc.
+The algorithm development and literature review feed in to one another.

 Referring to your diagram, describe your workflow for this specific project, from soup to nuts.
 Imagine walking a friend or a colleague through the basic steps, paying particular attention to links between steps.
 Don't forget to include "messy parts", loops, aborted efforts, and failures.